taylorcoffelt/macos-docker/README.md

 ##### Built on the great work from [foxlet]

-_Runs a macOS image on QEMU in a docker container, with VNC and SSH access on alpine linux_
+_Runs a macOS image on QEMU in a docker container, with VNC, SSH and SPICE access on alpine linux_

 ## Setup